 Brooke Chaplan discusses 5 ways to reduce your fixed expenditures

 As businesses continue to recover from the 2008 recession, many managers are finding creative ways to cut fixed expenditures, to increase profit margins, and increase available funds.

-Fixed expenditures, a term used to describe those expenses used by a business that do not change from month to month such as utility bills, phone bills, and delivery services, are one of the key parts of an organization’s budget that leading consultants advise companies to reduce.
+Fixed expenditures, a term used to describe those expenses used by a business that does not change from month-to-month such as utility bills, phone bills, and delivery services, are one of the key parts of an organization’s budget that leading consultants advise companies to reduce.